(888) 815-0802Sign In

 Psychologists call it the “planning fallacy.”
 Here, we underestimate obstacles.
 We overestimate outcomes.
 We assume things will go smoothly because it feels good to believe that.

 But in sales?
 Smooth is rare.
-Preparation is everything.
+Preparation is everything, just like in sales demos.

 Preparation: Your Defense Against Chaos